 Define the dimensions or characteristics of the stimulus that influence your pet’s response.
 For example, if we are working with a dog who is afraid of people, we need to know which aspects of that process influence the dog’s fear:

 Is she more afraid of adults than children?
+Is she more afraid of men than women?

 Is she more afraid of a family member or someone she doesn’t know?